-- Your Supervisor will receive and complete their portion of the Student Employment Authorization; - Complete your portion of the Student Employment Authorization; - Return, in person, with the completed Student Employment Authorization to Student Services to submit all paperwork. - If it is determined that you need to complete an I-9 form, the student will need to provide originals of their social security card and driver's license, passport, green card or other acceptable documentation as listed on the back of the I-9 Form.
+- Your Supervisor will receive and complete their portion of the student employment form; - Complete your portion of the student employment form; - Return, in person, with the completed student employment form to Student Services to submit all paperwork. - If it is determined that you need to complete an I-9 form, the student will need to provide originals of their social security card and driver's license, passport, green card or other acceptable documentation as listed on the back of the I-9 Form.